Albaugh RanchGrass Fed And Finished Beef and Lamb

 We bought the farm in 2018 and have continued with the practices that we were taught by the Sweets, thoughtful planning and an environment that utilizes the natural resources that we have in abundance, rich soil, clean water and lots of sunshine!

 We have an 80-acre off-grid farm.
-We have given up our CSA as we have gotten too old to continue.
 We still have an organic orchard with apples, pears, Asian pears, cherries, Jujubes, pecans, hazelnuts, freestone yellow peaches, cling yellow peaches, white peaches, elderberries.

 CoffeebarLocally Roasted Coffee